 At this point we are mapping out our immediate, short term and long term needs.
 Right now we are focusing on primary residents.

 At this point, we are mapping out our immediate, short-term, and long-term needs.
 This is a marathon, not a sprint, and will be over many years to come.

 Grand & Larimer Counties were given a disaster declaration by the President in January for Public Assistance, but Individual Assistance (IA) was denied (Boulder County was denied for both).
 The Governor has asked the 3 counties to appeal.
 All 3 counties decided to deny moving forward on an IA appeal and instead go towards SBA loan assistance program.
-Of which Grand County was approved for in February this loan program provides up to $200K at a 1.88% interest.
+Of which Grand County was approved for in February, this loan program provides up to $200K at a 1.88% interest.
 We had 43 households apply for the loans and thus far, 18 families have been approved for $1.94 million in loans for rebuilding.
 Recently Grand County opted not to do a FEMA debris removal program and run it internally.
 The projected project budget, with free labor from Southern Colorado Baptist Relief, is just over $1.1 million of which the wildfire fund has commited to funding half of the costs, helping over 186 homes.

 IMMEDIATE NEEDS (All of the needs will be continually replenished with funds as needed)